 Existing networks are designed in layers, in which protocols and algorithms are modular and operate independently at each layer of the protocol stack. \Eg routing algorithms at the network layer should work in a harmony with different types of scheduling algorithms in the link layer.
-However, the joint nature of the backpressure stresses joint operation and hurts modularity, which is especially important in contemporary wireless networks, which may vary from a few node networks to ones with hundreds of nodes.
+However, the joint nature of backpressure stresses joint operation and hurts modularity, which is especially important in contemporary wireless networks, which may vary from a few node networks to ones with hundreds of nodes.
 It is natural to expect that different types of networks, according to their size as well as software and hardware limitations, may choose to employ backpressure partially or fully. \Eg some networks may be able to employ both routing and scheduling algorithms, while others may only employ routing.
 Therefore, the algorithms of backpressure, \ie routing and scheduling should be modular.

 In this paper, we are interested in a framework in which the routing and scheduling are separated.
-We seek to find such a scheme where routing is performed independently at the network layer and scheduling decisions are performed at the link layer.
-The key ingredients of our approach, which we call Diff-Max\footnote{The rationale behind the name of our scheme, \ie Diff-Max is as follows. {\em Diff} means that the routing part is based on queue {\em diff}erences, and {\em Max} refers to the fact that the scheduling part is based on the {\em max}imum of the (weighted) link layer queues.
-Finally, the hyphen in Diff-Max is to mention the separated nature of the routing and scheduling algorithms.}, are; (i) per-flow queues at the network layer and making routing decision based on their differences, (ii) per-link queues at the link layer and making scheduling decision based on their size.
+We seek to find such a scheme where the routing operates in the network layer and the scheduling is implemented in the link layer.
+The key ingredients of our framework, which we call Diff-Max\footnote{Note that {\em Diff} means that the routing is based on the queue {\em diff}erences, and {\em Max} refers to the fact that the scheduling is based on the {\em max}imum of the (weighted) link layer queues.
+Finally, the hyphen in Diff-Max is to mention the separation of the routing and scheduling.}, are; (i) per-flow queues at the network layer and making routing decisions based on their differences, (ii) per-link queues at the link layer and making scheduling decisions based on their size.